 - RPM supports the copies command, so you don't have to resend the same job repeatedly

 RPM also allows you to put a priority value on devices and queues so you can fine-tune the job processing order.
 Additionally, RPM Elite offers several job scheduling options for broader policy control.

 None of this would be available without spooling your print jobs.

-RPM follows the model of the LPD print server, where you send print jobs to a named queue.
-Queues in RPM function much like a print queue on a Linux system, although we have extra functionality.
+RPM follows the LPD print server model, where you send print jobs to a named queue.
+Thus, queues in RPM function much like a print queue on a Linux system, although we have extra functionality.

-Each queue has a unique set up so you can create utterly independent processing in each queue.
-RPM also features queues working together, which is a topic we can explore in a longer article about print workflow.
+Each queue has a unique set up so that you can create utterly independent processing in each queue.
+RPM also features queues working together, which we can explore in a longer article about print workflow.

 Queues also have settings that control whether jobs in the queue are immediately available to be scheduled or not.

 For a comprehensive overview of queue setup and functions, see the page How Queues Work in RPM.

 Once RPM spools your print job, next on the list is scheduling.
 RPM Select offers one scheduling model, "FIFO" or "first in, first out."
 RPM creates jobs when they have entirely arrived (or soon after).